ksandin/typescript-react-state-rnd/README.md

 This project also aims to produce example code for as many state management scenarios as possible (ie. local vs remote state, in-memory vs persisted state, etc.) for a wide range of application complexities (ie. small, medium or large scale applications).

+I'm approaching this project in two stages: First custom code, then 3rd party code.
+Meaning I will build all apps without using 3rd party state management libraries in an attempt to find new workflows and maybe build some useful libraries.
+However, I'm not trying to replace any community standard state management libraries.
+At the end of the project I will refactor the apps to use ie. redux, and compare and see what I had missed or if I managed to invent something useful.

 > Note that this is primarily a project for myself to practice state management with.

 ## The app